Colleges, School and Institutes

 Willingness to take PhD students

-I'm happy to supervise or co-supervise graduates in most areas of moral and political philosophy.
+I'm happy to supervise or co-supervise graduates in most areas of moral and political philosophy, especially where connected to my research interests.